alexkarasik/AlexKarasikOLE.github.io/pages/gitandrepositories.md

 ---
 #### Sync Your Fork
 * `git fetch upstream` -  To fetch branches from the upstream repository.
-* `git checkout master` - Check to make sure branch is up to date with master.
+* `git checkout master` - Check to make sure your local branch is up to date with master.
 * `git merge upstream/master` - Your repository should now be synced to upstream/master repository and you can begin working!
 * Whenever you begin to work, make sure your respository is up to date with `git diff` and `git status` between your local and username.github.io repos, not your upstream repo.